Relay Mining: Incentivizing Full Non-Validating Nodes Servicing All RPC Types: Abstract

 \section{Abstract}

-Relay Mining presents a scalable solution employing probabilistic mechanisms and crypto-economic incentives to estimate RPC volume usage, facilitating decentralized multi-tenant rate limiting.
-Network traffic from individual applications can be concurrently serviced by multiple RPC service providers, with costs, rewards, and rate limiting governed by a native cryptocurrency on a distributed ledger.
+Relay Mining presents a scalable solution employing probabilistic mechanisms, crypto-economic incentives, and new cryptographic primitives to estimate and prove the volume of Remote Procedure Calls (RPCs) made from a client to a server.
+Distributed ledgers are designed to secure permissionless state transitions (writes), highlighting a gap for incentivizing full non-validating nodes to service non-transactional (read) RPCs.
+This leads applications to have a dependency on altruistic or centralized off-chain Node RPC Providers.
+We present a solution that enables multiple RPC providers to service requests from independent applications on a permissionless network.
+We leverage digital signatures, commit-and-reveal schemes, and Sparse Merkle Sum Tries (SMSTs) to prove the amount of work done.
+This is enabled through the introduction of a novel ClosestMerkleProof proof-of-inclusion scheme.
+A native cryptocurrency on a distributed ledger is used to rate limit applications and disincentivize over-usage.
 Building upon established research in token bucket algorithms and distributed rate-limiting penalty models, our approach harnesses a feedback loop control mechanism to adjust the difficulty of mining relay rewards, dynamically scaling with network usage growth.
 By leveraging crypto-economic incentives, we reduce coordination overhead costs and introduce a mechanism for providing RPC services that are both geopolitically and geographically distributed.
+We use common formulations from rate limiting research to demonstrate how this solution in the Web3 ecosystem translates to distributed verifiable multi-tenant rate limiting in Web2.

 \keywords{ remote procedure call \and crypto-economic \and commit-reveal \and decentralization \and scalability \and blockchain \and rate limiting \and token bucket }